yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 Unzip the contents into "%USERPROFILE%\Saved Games\Nightdive Studios\Quake II\" (%USERPROFILE% gets you something like that: "C:\Users\MY_USER_NAME\").
 You should have a "fasterquake2" folder in there, alongside the existing "baseq2", with "game_x64.dll" inside.

-In your launcher (Steam, Epic, Gog...), open the properties of the game and customize the launch options to add:
+In your game launcher (Steam, Epic, Gog...), open the properties of the game and customize the launch options to add:
 ```
 +set game fasterquake2
 ```